 Financing a luxury home in and around Knoxville, TN means obtaining a jumbo loan.
-For any mortgage loan above the current conforming loan limit of $484,350, lenders refer to these larger amounts as a jumbo.
-Note: some locations in Tenessee around Nashville, etc have a slighter higher Conforming Loan Limit.
+For any mortgage loan above the current conforming loan limit of $510,400, lenders refer to these larger amounts as a jumbo.
+Note: some locations in Tenessee around Nashville, etc have a slighter higher conforming loan limits.
 Getting approved for a jumbo loan is very much the same as getting approved for most any mortgage type as lenders evaluate a borrower’s credit history, the ability to repay the debt, employment and sufficient funds to close on the transaction.

 Most jumbo loan programs require a minimum 20 percent down payment although there are some programs that ask for less, only 5% down payment in some cases.
 In Knoxville and the surrounding areas in Knox County, the jumbo market is very little of available homes for sale although the trend for higher-end developments is definitely on the upswing.